Joshua-Burt/BlockObama/README.md

 - Voice channel intros
   - Customizable intro sound clips
-  - Plays once someone joins a voice channel, recommended to be ~3-6 seconds long
+  - Plays once someone joins a voice channel

 ## Use Case
 My personal use case is small scale, and I do not believe what I have set up here would scale up to anything more than a single server for friends.